 - High work volume with low profit

-- No room for investment, hiring, or tax buffers
+- Limited room for investment, hiring, or tax buffers

 What to do instead